Arthur7436/technical-interview-preparation/free-code-camp/README.md

 **Purpose of directory:**
 + First place for me to learn the fundamentals of Python 3
-+ A place to store practice questions into
++ A place to store practice questions/projects

 **Content learnt include:**
 + What is programming?